yinsenm/yinsenm.github.io/_posts/2016-8-18-Orientation_Lab.md

 Statistical Computing
 ---------------------------------------------------------

-R is a programming language and software environment for statistical computing and graphics (https://www.r-project.org/).
+[R](https://www.r-project.org/) is a programming language and software environment for statistical computing and graphics .
 More importantly, R will be used a lot for some courses at Rice.
 While you will likely have lots of practice in your courses, picking it up quickly will be extremely helpful.

 It's free, open source, widely used among statisticians and data miners for developing statistical software and data analysis.